Kashmiri Wedding Traditions

 - Sending of Thaals:

 This ceremony takes place two to three days before the wedding.
-Bride’s family sends out 51 thaals to the groom’s family.
+The bride’s family sends out 51 thaals to the groom’s family.
 The thaals are large plates of sweets, fresh and dry fruit, khajur, ghee, sugar, and gota (a special mixture made only during Kashmiri weddings).

 - Phoolon Ka Gehna:

 Around two days before the wedding, the groom’s family sends flower jewelry and tinsel to the bride.
 The girl adorns this jewelry as a symbol of her first shringar.

 Mehendi generally takes place one or two days before the wedding.
 First, there is a puja.
 Then the girl’s hands (palms and fingers) and feet are adorned with mehendi (henna) patterns.
 In the groom’s house, a little Mehendi is applied to his hands as a shagun.

 Diugun takes place on the morning of the wedding day separately in the houses of the bride and the groom.
 The elders in the respective families apply a paste of curd, gram flour (besan), and saffron to the bride and groom’s heads.
 Then the bride and the groom take a bath (separately in their own houses).
 This is followed by a pooja.
 After this puja, the bride, the groom, and their parents observe a fast till the wedding is over.
 The parents of the bride give her jewelry, clothes, household items, etc. An essential item of the jewelry is the dijaru, an ear ornament, which is the sign of a married Kashmiri woman